ricoberger/script_exporter/README.md

   Execute a script, which executes a `sleep` command with the duration provided in the `seconds` parameter.
 The output of the script will be cached for 60 seconds, so that follow up requests will be faaster.
+- [nagios](http://localhost:9469/probe?script=nagios): Parses the output of a Nagios plugin and returns the relevant Prometheus metrics.

 You can also deploy the Script Exporter to Kubernetes via Helm: